-Philadelphia wrong way driving accidents are most commonly caused by a number of specific factors, including:
+Philadelphia wrong way driving collisions are most commonly caused by a number of specific factors, including:

-- Disoriented drivers: Wrong way driving accidents often involve drivers who are disoriented or unfamiliar with the roadway.
+- Disoriented drivers: Wrong way driving crashs often involve drivers who are disoriented or unfamiliar with the roadway.
 Tourists, inexperienced drivers and elderly drivers are demographics most often connected to disoriented driving.